percona/everest-operator/docs/guides/build_your_own_dataimporter.md

 | 🌟 Decoupled  | Everest handles infra; you handle data logic.           |

 ---

+### Which Data importers come installed with Everest?

+Everest ships with built-in `DataImporters` to simplify common use-cases:
+* DataImporter for PerconaPGBackups - enables importing backups created using the Percona PostgreSQL Operator

+These pre-installed importers are ready to use out-of-the-box, and many more shall be added in the future.
+You can also bring your own data importers as shown below.

 ## 📊 1.
 Understand the DataImporter Contract